10 June 2019

 - In the case of joint holders, the vote of the senior who tenders a vote, whether in person or by proxy, will be accepted to the exclusion of the votes of the other joint holders and, for this purpose, seniority will be determined by the order in which the names stand in the register of members in respect of the joint holding.

 - A vote withheld is not a vote in law, which means that the vote will not be counted in the calculation of votes for or against the resolution.
-If [you either select the “Discretionary” option or if]no voting indication is given, your proxy vote will or abstain from voting at his or her discretion.
+If you select the “Discretionary” option or if no voting indication is given, your proxy will vote (or abstain from voting) at his or her discretion.
 Your proxy will vote (or abstain from voting) as he or she thinks fit in relation to any other matter which is put before the meeting.

 - Any person holding five per cent. or more of the total voting rights of the Company who appoints a person other than the chairman of the meeting as his proxy will need to ensure that both he and his proxy complies with their respective disclosure obligations under the UK Disclosure and Transparency Rules.

 The Notice of Annual General Meeting contains certain items of business which are of a technical nature and are therefore explained below:

 Resolution 11 – Authority to implement any Scrip Dividend Offer

 Resolution 11 grants the Directors the necessary authority, in accordance with the terms of Article 153.1 of the Articles to offer a scrip dividend alternative in respect of future dividends, made or paid in the period ending at the conclusion of the third annual general meeting of the Company following the date of this resolution which is in accordance with Investment Association Guidelines.
 The Board believes that this authority offers the Company and its shareholders a greater level of flexibility in relation to dividend payments.

 Resolution 12 – Alteration of Articles